CozmoNate/Forest/README.md

 [![Language](https://img.shields.io/badge/swift-4.2-orange.svg)](https://swift.org/blog/swift-4-2-released/)
 [![License](https://img.shields.io/badge/license-MIT-lightgrey.svg)](https://github.com/kozlek/Condulet/raw/master/LICENSE)

 Condulet is flexible and convenient API client construction framework built on top of `URLSession` and `URLSessionTask`.
-It can handle plenty of data types including multipart form data generation, sending and receiving json encoded Protobuf messages.
-Of course you can use your custom response handlers and data parsers with Coundulet.
+It can handle plenty of data types including multipart form data generation, sending and receiving JSON encoded Protobuf messages.
+Of course, you can use your custom response handlers and data parsers with Coundulet.
 Condulet provides most of the features needed to build robust client for your backend services.
-The main purpose of it - make your job done.
+The main purpose of it — make your job done.
 And my job too :)

 ## Installation